top of page

 • calm in confined and crowded spaces

-The following outlines briefly what has been discussed above, and breaks down what you need to do for your dog to become an assistance dog into 4 key areas: Obedience; Temperament and Public Experience; their Role; and the Paperwork.
+The following outlines briefly what has been discussed above, and breaks down what you need to do for your dog to become an assistance dog into 4 key areas: Obedience; Temperament and Public Experience; their Role; and their assessment and proof.

 Services I offer that can help you achieve the assistance dog standards